-Whilst maintaining breadth, students have many opportunities to choose their curriculum.
-For example, in year 9 students could choose to learn a second foreign language.
+Whilst maintaining breadth students have many opportunities to choose their curriculum, for example, in year 8 students learn a second foreign language.
 The timetable is designed each year with the aim to maximise student choice.
-A broad range of subjects are offered including Separate Sciences, Classics and Food Preparation and Nutrition.
+A broad range of over 20 subjects are offered including Separate Sciences, Latin and Food Preparation and Nutrition.